Rohit102497/UltraMNIST_FasterRCNN/README.md

 # An UltraMNIST classification benchmark to train CNNs for very large images

+This repository contains the experiment corresponding to section **Implications of Noise** in the above paper.

 In this repository, we create a 2800 test and train Ultramnist dataset to determine the performance of FasterRCNN as the amount of complexity (noise) increase in the images.
 Following steps are done for this.
 1. A noise free dataset of 2800 images for each test and train set is created.
 2. Varying level of noise is added to the above created test set.